teamwonderment/public-theme-files/README.md

 # public-theme-files
-Sharable theme files for manual installation on themes
+Sharable theme files for manual installation on themes.